-Prerequisites: A "C-" or higher BIOB160

-This course presents the principles and mechanisms of inheritance and evolution.
+Pre-requisite(s): A "C-" or higher in BIOB160 or BIOB170 This course presents the principles and mechanisms of inheritance and evolution.
 It includes analysis of variability at individual and population levels, chromosome changes, population genetics, macroevolution, speciation, extinction and molecular evolution.